HuangJunye/Awesome-Quantum-Games/README.md

 [Agent Q](https://vicpina.itch.io/agent-q) - Learn how quantum error correction works, and get rid of those pesky quantum errors to keep our quantum state alive! (by Vicente Pina Canalles)

 [Keep Drogon Alive](https://kirais.itch.io/keep-drogon-alive) - On the surface, this game is a Game of Thrones theme, inverse space invader, Ikaruga-clone.
 Beneath the surface, it runs on a simulated quantum computer and demonstrate an important concept in quantum physics! (by Lidia Luna Puerta, Huang Junye)

+[QiskitBlocksPico](https://javafxpert.itch.io/qiskitblockspico) - Qiskit Blocks ported to PICO-8.
+Quantum computing game in which the object will be to exit a series of escape rooms by solving quantum circuit puzzles. (by James Weaver)

+[QFishing](https://yoghurtyam.itch.io/qfishing) - You are an extraterrestrial being who's hungry and needs to eat qubits to stay alive.
+Being the qubit connoisseur you are, you're picky about the specific state you want your qubits to be in.
+Your task, should you wish to survive, is to go "Quantum Fishing" and grab all the gates you require to cook yourself a nice qubit meal! (by Rana Pratap)